 The Campus Carry legislation allows anyone properly licensed in the state of Georgia to carry a handgun in a concealed manner on university property with noted exceptions.
 Information about the law can be found at safety.gsu.edu/campus-carry.
 It is the responsibility of the license holder to know the law.
 Failure to do so may result in a misdemeanor charge and may violate the Georgia State Student Code of Conduct or Employee Handbook.

 An assigned locker with lock may be rented at the Equipment Issue Desk on the lower level.
-Bring your PantherCard along with cash, check, PantherCash, or credit card.
+Bring your PantherCard along with cash, check, PantherCash, or credit card (all major cards are accepted).
 Faculty or staff may pay via payroll deduction for ½ and full lockers.
 The lock remains the property of Recreational Services.
-Recreational Services is not responsible for items stored in locker.
+Recreational Services is not responsible for items stored in a locker.
 Weapons may not be stored in lockers.

 Do not leave anything hanging from your locker that would impede another person’s access to their lock or locker.
 Do not leave unlaundered items in the locker that may create an odor.

 Locker renewal periods will typically be the last three weeks of the semester with the last day being the last day of exam week.
 Those not wishing to renew should remove contents prior to the last day of the exam schedule.